New parks and park additions

 See the summary of protected areas in South Australia.

-The department has been working closely with the Parks and Wilderness Council and other key stakeholders to develop South Australia’s Land-based Protected and Conserved Area Strategy.
+The department has worked closely with the Parks and Wilderness Council and other key stakeholders to develop the Strategy for Protected and Conserved Land Areas in South Australia.
 This strategy will drive the expansion and enhancement of South Australia’s protected and conserved areas, so that biodiversity can thrive and places of special value are protected.

 National Reserve System (NRS) Program